Omowumi-A/Ecommerce-sql-analysis/README.md

-# Ecommerce-sql-analysis
+# E-commerce SQL Analysis using PostgreSQL
-SQL analysis of a 1,200-row e-commerce dataset using PostgreSQL, filtering, grouping, and aggregation | DecodeLabs Data Analytics Internship Project 3
+Business Insights from a 1,200-Row E-Commerce Dataset | A portfolio project completed as part of the DecodeLabs Data Analytics Internship.

 ## Overview
 This project uses PostgreSQL to extract business insights from a cleaned, 1,200-row e-commerce orders dataset.
 The goal was to move beyond spreadsheet viewing and use structured SQL queries like filtering, grouping, and aggregating to answer specific business questions about sales, revenue, and customer behavior.